citrix/workspace-linux-virtual-channel-sdk/docs/example-programs.md

 2. Change src/examples/vc/client/unix/MakeCOMMONVD to match the
     target platform.

     **Note:** Linux does not require pingwire.c.
-Also, for Linux armel a cross compiler can be used.
 This is detected by the presence of the environment variable, CROSS_COMPILER_PREFIX

 1. Set the environment variable HOST_PREFIX to the target: